Burgesskeith/variousprojects/README.md

 Index:
  - 10 x 10 table - constructed using javascript
+ - Weather App.
+Enter a city, click the button and receive weather information.
  - Battery - application to check the battery status of a laptop
  - Clock: a working clock using html, css and javascript
  - EncryptionClass: using encryption and other javascript string methods.